floooh/floooh.github.io/_drafts/2025-03-03-sokol-gfx-compute-update.md

 which will most likely be lifted in later updates (in about that order):

 - storage buffers cannot be bound as vertex- or index-buffers
-- no storage textures, e.g. compute shaders can only write to storage buffers
+- no storage textures, e.g. compute shaders can only write buffer data but not texture data
-- there's no way to read data from GPU resources back to the CPU side
+- there's no way to read data from GPU resources back to the CPU side (or copy data between GPU resources)

 Right now compute shaders are mostly useful for replacing dynamic- and streaming-buffer update scenarios, where dynamic render